AntonisGkortzis/islander/guide.md

 ![](/images/Kythira_cave.jpg)(www.kythera.gr)

 If all the above didn't convince you yet,well you should definately watch the following video from a drone :heart_eyes: [Kythira from Above](https://www.youtube.com/watch?v=pdA6xu342QA)

+#### <a name="tips_kyth"></a>Tips from a local
+Must do on the island : You need to take captain Spyros Glass Bottom boat to the small island of Hytra the only place where the local flower Sempreviva grows.
+There you can use captain Spyros equipment to dive into the light blue waters and if you're a bit lucky you may face sea turtles staring at you  :turtle:
+Moreover don't hesitate asking the locals for traditional recipes , the will provide you with everything you need and probably also invite you for a proper kytherian dinner where you can taste the best food you can get on the island, i ensure you you will feel like you're visiting your grandmother for a weekend :whale: :stuck_out_tongue_closed_eyes:

 ### <a name="ithaca"></a>Ithaca